 The scope of the Financial Instrument Global Identifier is exclusively focused on Financial Instruments.
 As semantic meaning for terms within other standards and ontologies may be dependent upon context, care should be taken to ensure that the context, as defined by the domain of the use case, is properly aligned with the context of the FIGI model.

-This page intentionally left blank.

 Annex B: Creation of New Identifiers